Giallo

+Literary origins

-In the Italian language, giallo is a genre of novel including any literary genre involving crime and mystery, with all its sub-genres such as crime fiction, detective story, murder mystery or thriller-horror.
+In the Italian language, giallo is a genre of novel including any literary genre involving crime and mystery, with all its sub-genres such as crime fiction, detective story, murder mystery, or thriller-horror.

 The term giallo ("yellow") derives from a series of crime-mystery pulp novels entitled Il Giallo Mondadori (Mondadori Yellow), published by Mondadori from 1929 and taking its name from the trademark yellow cover background.
 The series consisted almost exclusively of Italian translations of mystery novels by British and American writers.
-These included Agatha Christie, Ellery Queen, Edgar Wallace, Ed McBain, Rex Stout, Edgar Allan Poe and Raymond Chandler.
+These included Agatha Christie, Ellery Queen, Edgar Wallace, Ed McBain, Rex Stout, Edgar Allan Poe, and Raymond Chandler.

 Published as cheap paperbacks, the success of the giallo novels soon began attracting the attention of other Italian publishing houses.
 They published their own versions and mimicked the yellow covers.
 The popularity of these series eventually established the word giallo as a synonym in Italian for a mystery novel.
 In colloquial and media usage in Italy, it also applied to a mysterious or unsolved affair.

-Film
+The Italian film genre began as literal adaptations of the original giallo mystery novels (see the 1933 film simply known as Giallo).
+Directors soon began taking advantage of modern cinematic techniques to create a unique genre that retained the mystery and crime fiction elements of giallo novels but veered more closely into the psychological thriller or psychological horror genres.
+Many of the typical characteristics of these films were incorporated into the later American slasher genre.

+Terminology

 In the film context, for Italian audiences giallo refers to any kind of murder mystery or horror thriller, regardless of its national origin.

 Meanwhile, English-speaking audiences have used the term giallo to refer specifically to a genre of Italian-produced thriller-horror films known to Italian audiences as giallo all'italiana.